 PBS National Approval Process

-National online sponsorships must be approved by the PBS Digital Sponsorship staff, in consultation with the Program Underwriting Policy staff when appropriate.
+National online sponsorships must be approved by the PBS Digital Sponsorship staff, in consultation with the PBS Standards and Practices staff when appropriate.